Louisiana Eviction Notice Templates (4)

 Step 1 – Draft an Eviction Notice

-Landlords must provide their tenant with a notice that describes the reason for the eviction and the duration in which the tenant must comply with the notice terms.
-The landlord can use one (1) of the following notices:
+Landlords must draft a notice that describes the reason for the eviction and the duration in which the tenant must comply with the notice terms.

 Step 2 – Deliver Eviction Notice to Tenant